-Credit risk is the risk of loss that may arise on outstanding financial instruments should a counterparty default on its obligations.
+Credit risk refers to the risk that the counterparty will default on its contractual obligations resulting in a loss to the Group.
 The Group's exposure to credit risk arises primarily from trade and other receivables.
-For other financial assets (including cash and short-term deposits), the Group minimises credit risk by dealing exclusively with high credit rating counterparties.
+For other financial assets, the Group minimises credit risk by dealing exclusively with high credit rating counterparties.